antixenoinitiative/axiwiki/engineering.md

 ---

 # Engineering Materials Guide
-This is a general guide on gathering and collecting materials for engineering your ship in Elite: Dangerous.
+This is a general guide on gathering and collecting materials for engineering your ship in Elite Dangerous.

 > This guide is primarily focussed on gathering materials.
 For information on how to engineer your ship, see our [Ship Build Theory](/en/shipbuildtheory) page.
 {.is-info}